-Prerequisite, MATH 33.
+Prerequisite, MATH 32.
 An introduction to the theory of sets from an axiomatic point of view.
-Topics included are: properties of sets, relations, functions, finite and infinite sets, cardinal and ordinal numbers.

-202. BASIC MATHEMATIC LOGIC.
+Topics included are: properties of sets, relations, functions, finite and infinite sets, cardinal and ordinal numbers. - 202.
+BASIC MATHEMATIC LOGIC.
 Three hours credit.
-Prerequisite, MATH 33.
+Prerequisite, MATH 32.
 A course designed to introduce the student to those tools and techniques of logic as applied to mathematics.
 Introduces terminology and basic form of logic along with concepts of truth value.
 Statement calculus and treatment of proof discussed.
-The restricted predicate calculus is analyzed and applications to mathematics are discussed.

-203. STRUCTURE OF NUMBERS.
+The restricted predicate calculus is analyzed and applications to mathematics are discussed. - 203.
+STRUCTURE OF NUMBERS.
 Three hours credit.
-Prerequisite, MATH 33.
+Prerequisite, MATH 32.
 A rigorous development of the real and complex numbers.
 Beginning with Peano's axioms for natural numbers, the integers are developed by extension.
 The rational and real number systems are then obtained as successive extensions.
 Complex numbers are structured from pairs of real numbers.
-The nature of isomorphism is stressed.

-205. MATHEMATICS OF FINANCE.
+The nature of isomorphism is stressed. - 205.
+MATHEMATICS OF FINANCE.
 Five hours credit.

 Prerequisite, MATH 23.
 This course offers the student an opportunity to apply his elementary mathematics of arithmetic and algebra to problems of business.
-Such topics as simple and compound interest, annuities, installment buying, and life insurance are considered.

-222. BASIC MATRIX ALGEBRA.
+Such topics as simple and compound interest, annuities, installment buying, and life insurance are considered. - 222.
+BASIC MATRIX ALGEBRA.
 Five hours credit.
-Prerequisite, MATH 33.
+Prerequisite, MATH 32.
 An introduction to the theory of determinants and matrices.
-The development of the algebra of matrices is followed by a consideration of the inverse of a matrix, rank of matrices, equivalence of matrices, and the relation of these concepts to systems of linear equations.
+The development of the algebra of matrices is followed by a consideration of the inverse of a matrix, rank of matrices, equivalence of matrices, and the relation of these concepts to systems of linear equations. - 223.
+MODERN ALGEBRA I. Five hours credit.

-- 223. MODERN ALGEBRA I. Five hours credit.
-Prerequisite, MATH 222.
-A study of modern abstract algebra including integral domains, fields, polynomials, rings, groups, isomorphisms, automorphisms, homomorphisms. - 224.
-MODERN ALGEBRA II.
-Five hours credit.
-Prerequisite, MATH 223.
-A continuation of MATH 223 with emphasis on linear algebra including vectors and vector spaces, matrix algebra, linear groups, algebra of classes. - 230.
+Prerequisite, MATH 32.
+A study of modern abstract algebra including integral domains, fields, polynomials, rings, groups, isomorphisms, automorphisms, homomorphisms. - 230.
 DIFFERENTIAL EQUATIONS I. Five hours credit.
 Prerequisite, MATH 34.
 A study of the theory and solution of differential equations.
 Ordinary and partial equations are treated along with numerous applications. - 231.
 DIFFERENTIAL EQUATIONS II.
 Five hours credit.
 Prerequisite, MATH 230.
 A continuation of MATH 230.
-Topics to be covered include series solutions of differential equations, systems of equations, partial differential equations, Fourier series and boundary value problems. - 232.
-ADVANCED CALCULUS I. Five hours credit.
+Topics to be covered include series solutions of differential equations, systems of equations, partial differential equations, Fourier series and boundary value problems.

+232. ADVANCED CALCULUS I. Five hours credit.
 Prerequisite, MATH 34 and 201.
 The first course of a sequence of three courses which will extend the student of calculus and analysis into the mathematical rigor and logic of analysis.
-This course will cover the following topics: Real numbers developed through the Dedekind cut definition, some introductory topological topics, limits, continuity, differentiability, and Riemann integral. - 233.
-ADVANCED CALCULUS II.
+This course will cover the following topics: Real numbers developed through the Dedekind cut definition, some introductory topological topics, limits, continuity, differentiability, and Riemann integral.

+233. ADVANCED CALCULUS II.
 Five hours credit.
 Prerequisite, MATH 232.
 A second course in a sequence of three courses.
-The topics to be covered in this course will be as follows: sequences and series, functions of several real variables and integrals of functions of several variables. - 234.
-ADVANCED CALCULUS III.
+The topics to be covered in this course will be as follows: sequences and series, functions of several real variables and integrals of functions of several variables.

+234. ADVANCED CALCULUS III.
 Five hours credit.

 Prerequisite, MATH 233.
 The third course in a sequence of three courses.
 From the background built up in the first two courses, this course will consider certain special topics of application.
-Some of the topics to be considered will be chosen from the following: Implicit functions; applications to geometry; the gamma and beta functions; line, surface, and space integrals; vector notation, bessel functions, elliptic integrals.
+Some of the topics to be considered will be chosen from the following: implicit functions; applications to geometry; the gamma and beta functions; line, surface, and space integrals; vector notation, Bessel functions, elliptic integrals.